 I also would have spent those thirty seconds on YouTube before deciding the glowstick wasn’t worth it.

-After the show, my daughter reminded me that she had in fact asked about a glowstick before the concert, and had tried to explain how important they were to the Miku experience.
+After the show, my daughter reminded me that she had in fact asked about a glowstick before the concert and had tried to explain how important they were to the Miku experience.
 I have no recollection of this conversation.
-At least, that’s my position, and I’m sticking to it as far as my lawyers are concerned.
+That is my position and I am sticking to it as far as my lawyers are concerned.

 Expectations - Managed #